-Each link features a square face on the front and a narrower rear curved face.
+Each link features a square face on the front and a narrower curved face at the rear.
 These can be reversed for a change of style from day to day.
-The post is formed from a nicely twisted wire—a secret detail that only the wearer will know and appreciate.
-The mokume gane face plates are tightly patterned in 2 to 4 different metals to maximise detail.
+The post is formed from a nicely twisted wire – a secret detail that only the wearer will know and appreciate.
+The Mokume Gane face plates are tightly patterned in 2 to 4 different metals to enhance the effect.

-Great for the office and also for more formal events.
+Great for the office and at formal events.
+It’s a star!

 At Object Maker we listen to our clients.
 We carefully gauge your needs and wants and your budget to ensure your engagement ring is a beautiful representation of your commitment and love.
 Explore our diverse range of engagement rings to see for yourself.